varletjs/varlet-iconx/packages/varlet-unplugin-icon-builder/README.md

   moduleId?: string
   /**
    * @default `virtual.icons.css`
-   * font css file name generated based on svg.
+   * font css file name generated based on svg. it can also be a path, which must end with .css.
    */
   generatedFilename?: string
   /**